notnotrachit/lynq/README.md

 ## Features

-- 🔗 **Link Social Accounts** - Connect your Twitter, Instagram, or LinkedIn to your Ethereum wallet
+- 🔗 **Link Social Accounts** - Connect your Twitter (via OAuth), Instagram, or LinkedIn to your Ethereum wallet
+- 🔐 **OAuth Verification** - Twitter accounts verified through official OAuth 2.0 (not just usernames!)
 - 💸 **Send to Handles** - Send PYUSD directly to social media handles (even if they're not linked yet)
 - 🎁 **Claim Pending Funds** - Receive PYUSD sent to your social handles
 - 🦊 **MetaMask Integration** - Secure wallet authentication and transactions